 WATCH: Ross Kemp fronts new coronavirus documentary

-Speaking in an article for The Sun ahead of the programme, Ross writes: "I've been in Barbara Windsor's house for just a few minutes.
+Speaking in an article for The Sun back in June, Ross wrote: "I've been in Barbara Windsor's house for just a few minutes.
 I'm sitting down with a cup of tea and a biscuit with my friend of three decades.
 I'm taken aback, but I can't show it."
 He continued: "Barbara was my TV mum on EastEnders and is hilariously funny and vivacious, with a rapier wit – we've always had a giggle, on and off set.
 But now she clearly has no idea who I am."